Singles (1992 film): Post Production

+The film was meant to be released in April 1992 but this date was pulled back.
+The soundtrack was released and this helped the movie secure a release date.

 Reception

-Singles holds a 79% critical approval rating on the review aggregator Rotten Tomatoes based on 52 reviews with an average rating of 7/10.
+Singles holds a 79% critical approval rating on the review aggregator Rotten Tomatoes based on 52 reviews with an average rating of 6.9/10.
 The site's critical consensus reads "Smart, funny, and engagingly scruffy, Singles is a clear-eyed look at modern romance that doubles as a credible grunge-era time capsule".